parthakonda/python-full-stack-course/README.md

 ## About the Coach

-Partha is a polyglot engineer and mentor with over 7 years of experience in building exciting products for startups and MNC’s.
+Partha is a polyglot engineer and mentor with over many years of experience in building exciting products for startups and MNC’s.
 His experience in working with different technologies brought him good coding skills and problem solving skills.
 He also does good open source contributions towards cutting edge technologies.

 Partha currently resides in India, and spends most of his weekends helping engineers reach their next level of career.